ChiaHanTu/my-library/C#/C Sharp Intermediate.md

 > Indicates that a class or a member is missing implementation.
 Leaving implementation for its derived classes.

+- It a member is declared as abstract, the containing class needs to be declared as abstract too.

 ```c#
 public abstract class Shape
 {